LukasBacevicius/adyen-node/README.md

   const AdyenNode = require('AdyenNode')(config);

-  // Authorise a card payment
-  const parameters = {
+  // EXAMPLE HOW TO MAKE A REQUEST TO THE ENDPOINT - Authorise a card payment const parameters = {
       "card": {
           "number": "4111111111111111",